b-k/unicode-falafel/README.md

 but the proposal describes "ingredients, such as meat, vegetables, and condiments", and the proposed character in that document shows brown strips that can not be FALAFEL.

-In some parts of the world, falafel is available only as street food served in a wrap or pita, giving the impression that "falafel" and "falafel sandwich" are identical.
-But falafel is just as often eaten as typical plated food served at home or in a restaurant.
-Expressing the latter use with existing emoji, for example via STUFFED FLATBREAD + FORK AND KNIFE WITH PLATE, may leave significant ambiguity that the author is writing about flatbread containing primarily FALAFEL, minus the flatbread.
+Beyond Lafah and pita, one may also find falafel on a mezze plate along with other small dishes.
+Expressing the latter use with existing emoji, for example via STUFFED FLATBREAD + FORK AND KNIFE WITH PLATE, may leave significant ambiguity that the author is writing about flatbread containing primarily falafel, minus the flatbread.

 ### Transient